-In what Andrej defined already for some time "Operation Vacation", he pushes his engineering team to focus on setting up the generic AI infrastructure to efficiently collect data, label it, train and reliably test models, so that the task of updating models to detect new objects can be handled by a separate product managers and labeling team.
-This keeps the AI team at Tesla nimble and efficient - and jokingly at some point the team could be on vacation and the system would improve without any more of the effort.
+In what Andrej defined already for some time as "Operation Vacation", he pushes his engineering team to focus on setting up the generic AI infrastructure to efficiently collect data, label it, train and reliably test models, so that the task of updating models to detect new objects can be handled by a separate product management and labeling team.
+This keeps the AI team at Tesla nimble and efficient - and jokingly at some point the team could be on vacation and the system would improve without any additional effort.

 One of the fundamental requirements for this approach to work is the concept of data unit tests for the machine learning models: a set of examples on which models previously failed which need to be successfully passed.
 Performance on unit tests can never regress, only improvements are accepted for a new model to be released into production.

 At the core of Operation Vacation is what Andrej calls Data Engine, shown below again from Andrej's presentation at Tesla Autonomy Day.